cen19/fullstack-review/github-fetcher.journal.md

    .. start with just one property

 > How does the schema get access to the information the API sends back?
- - ?Either require the data sent back in the index of database?
+ - ?
+Either require the data sent back in the index of database?
-   - ?or require the database where the express server is making the calls?
+   - ? or require the database where the express server is making the calls?
 [] Find a way to get access to the data we just stored in the MongoDB

+1. On page loads
+..
+I need to do a get request to the express server
+2. on sending get request
+.. express server will get the data from the mongodatabase
+.. then send the data back to the cient
+3. Client will then push that data into the this.setState(repos)
+4. Render the repos(should alreayd be written)

   - Remember mongoose.query helpers